Charlotte Mason Dictation

 Finding Passages For Dictation

-The beauty of dictation is that you are not limited to fixed texts for dictation.
+The beauty of Charlotte Mason Dictation is that you are not limited to fixed texts for dictation.
 The key to making it worthwhile is to use living books, books that are worth reading and writing.

 You can use many sources including; scripture, poetry, classics and non fiction.

 Downunder Passages is a collection of classic Australian poetry and prose that will help you increase your Australian literature content in one easy package.